Hay Festival Thursday 25th May–Sunday 4th June

 Hay Festival cr Finn Beales

-The wonderful Hay Festival is taking place live in-person from Thursday 25th May to Sunday 4th June in Hay-on-Wye.
+The wonderful Hay Festival is taking place live from Thursday 23rd May to Sunday 2nd June, with more than 600 in-person events in Hay-on-Wye.

 Find the full programme and register for the events that pique your curiosity here.